Pudina Chutney Recipe (Mint Chutney)

 How to Make Pudina Chutney (Mint Chutney)

-1. Take 1 cup of fresh mint leaves and wash them thoroughly in running water or in a bowl with clean water.
+1. Take 1 cup fresh mint leaves and wash them thoroughly in running water or in a bowl with clean water.
 Remove any rotten or yellow leaves.
-Now take a grinder and add the mint leaves to it.
-You can also add ½ cup of fresh coriander leaves for extra flavor.
+Add the mint leaves in a grinder.

-2. Add 2–3 green chilies (adjust to taste) and ½ inch piece of chopped ginger to make spicy mint chutney.
+2. Add green chilies, 2 tablespoons plain yogurt, roasted Bengal gram (chana dal) for added texture, salt and ½ inch piece of ginger to make spicy mint chutney.
 Lightly press the leaves to place inside the grinder jar.

 Serving Suggestions for Pudina Chutney